-D. Exemptions
+B. Exemptions

-Cities and towns may give property tax exemptions to some individuals as defined by state law.
-An exemption discharges a taxpayer from the legal obligation to pay all or part of the tax, and examples can be found in the various clauses of Mass.
+Exemption discharges a taxpayer from the legal obligation to pay all or part of the tax, and examples can be found in the various clauses of Mass.
 G.L. ch.
 59, § 5.
-Since an individual can only apply for one exemption and the exemptions vary from town to town, those seeking such exemptions should contact their local tax authorities for particulars.
+Since an individual can only apply for one exemption, and the exemptions vary from town to town, applicants should contact their local tax authorities for particular details on programs.